Postgraduate Funding at the Department of Music

+The Department of Music offers a wide range of options for study at postgraduate level, including taught MA degrees and research MMus and PhD programmes.
 The costs of postgraduate funding include fees and maintenance during the course.
 Many postgraduate students fund their own studies, and some choose to study part-time while in paid employment.

 A number of studentship schemes are administered centrally by the University.
 Applicants need to have applied for a place to study at Sheffield and to have been issued with an application number before submitting an application for funding.

 Please note: the deadline for all PhD scholarship applications for 2015/16 entry is noon, 2nd February 2015.
 See the right hand links to University Scholarships and the Wolfson Postgraduate Scholarship schemes for full details.
 For information about funding an MA or MMus degree see the right hand link, Funding for Postgraduate Students.
 The deadline is 31 March 2015 (noon).

 Funding from The White Rose College of the Arts & Humanities (WRoCAH)